phayes/deadci/README.md

 ##### Step 3

 Step 3 is to verify your firewall setting to ensure GitHub can talk to DeadCI.
-GitHub will need to `POST` to your DeadCI instance from the IP block range of `192.30.252.0/22` on the port you configured DeadCI to listen on.
+GitHub will need to `POST` to your DeadCI instance from the IP block range of `192.30.252.0/22` on the port you configured DeadCI to listen on (default is port `80`).